openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 One alternative is to have a monorepo and sync all upstream repos to a single repo.
 While this is a possible solution it would be more difficult to maintain for the needs of the SDK team.

+### Overlay Branch

+Another idea that was floated was having the specific downstream files stored in an overlay branch that would then be "overlayed" an upstream branch to create a release branch.
+For example, release-4.9 would be created from operator-sdk/v2.0.x plus the overlay branch.
+As of right now, there doesn't seem to be a major need for having this over just a specific directory in master.

 ### Semi-manual syncing of repos